ViewComponent/view_component/README.md

 end
 ```

-Or by including the helper explicitly:
+Helpers can also be used by including the helper explicitly:

 ```ruby
 class UserComponent < ViewComponent::Base